Knox County Courts – A Practical Guide to Court Records and Services

 Criminal Expungements

-Individuals seeking to seal or expunge a criminal record in Knox County file through the Clerk of Courts.
+If you want to seal or expunge a criminal record in Knox County, the petition is filed through the Clerk of Courts.
 The filing fee for expungement and post-conviction motions is $50.

 Knox County Civil Court Records

-Civil litigation in Knox County is split between the Common Pleas General Division and the Mount Vernon Municipal Court.
-The Common Pleas Court handles civil cases where the claim exceeds $15,000, including real estate title disputes, foreclosures, contract actions, negligence claims, administrative agency appeals, and declaratory judgment actions.
-The Municipal Court has jurisdiction over civil matters up to $15,000 and small claims up to $6,000.
+Civil litigation in Knox County is divided between the Common Pleas General Division and the Mount Vernon Municipal Court based on the dollar amount in dispute.
+Common Pleas handles cases where the claim exceeds $15,000 — including real estate title disputes, foreclosures, contract actions, negligence claims, administrative agency appeals, and declaratory judgment actions.
+The Municipal Court covers civil matters up to $15,000 and small claims up to $6,000.

 Common Pleas Clerk of Courts Filing Fees (Effective September 26, 2025)